Interviews

 Still haven’t heard back?
 Hopefully, you continued applying to other companies by sending them a tailored ATS resume.
 After all, you don’t want to put all your eggs in one basket.

-If it’s been over a month since the interview or expected response date, you can expect the answer to be a no.
+Unfortunately, it’s still quite common for some companies to ghost candidates.
+If it’s been over a month since the interview or the expected response date, you can expect the answer to be no.

 Subject line: Is the [Job Title] position at [Company Name] still vacant?